 - Keahua Arboretum

 Next on our list of free things to do in Kauai, we’ve chosen an east-side location that forgoes the common beach scene for a more tree-lined and cooler climate.
-Keahua Arboretum is utilized as an outdoor classroom, filled with native and non-native plants and trees of Kauai.
+Keahua Arboretum, the next best thing to a farm plantation, is utilized as an outdoor classroom that’s filled with native & non-native Kauai plants and trees.
 The park is a hot-spot for families who wish to picnic, as well as hikers, joggers and horseback riders.

 Not quite free, but at only $10 per person, it’s close enough.
-The Kilauea Lighthouse sits proudly on Kilauea and has been guiding ships home since 1913.
+The Kilauea Lighthouse has been proudly guiding ships home since 1913.
 What’s remarkable about its construction was that all materials used in creation had to be transported by sea due to lack of proper road infrastructure.
+The Kilauea Lighthouse is special because it’s located on a narrow lava peninsula on the northernmost tip of the North Shore in the Kilauea Point National Wildlife Refuge.
+If you visit this point, you’ll essentially be on the literal tail end of the Hawaiian Islands chain!
 Enjoy panoramic views of the stunning coastlines that stands 180 feet over the ocean.
+Truly one of the best things to do in Kauai North Shore during your family adventure in Hawaii.

 Shopping in Kauai

 Just a few blocks from Hanalei Bay in Kauai, this shopping village offers local treats and eclectic finds with a view.
-Located in the center of Hanalei, the village is oftentimes referred to as the “Heart of Hanalei” and a great place to go to in the Garden Isle if you love shopping.
+Located in the center of Hanalei, the village is oftentimes referred to as the “Heart of Hanalei” and a great place to visit on the Garden Isle if you love shopping (and eating great food).

 No matter what you’re searching for when visiting Kauai, Kong Lung Trading has it all.
-From gifts, accessories, home decor and food, this local favorite is located in a historic building in the historic Kong Lung Historic Market.
-The store dates back 120 years, so stop in for a true island treasure.
+From gifts, accessories, home decor, or local food trucks, this local favorite is situated in a historic building of the Kong Lung Historic Market.
+The store dates back 120 years, so stop in for a true island treasure (or at least some shave ice).

 Kukui Grove is more than just a shopping marketplace, it’s a lifestyle center.
 With over 50 stores to visit, ranging from Macy’s to local shops, you’ll need a few hours to discover and explore all that this 50-acre center has to offer.
 Stop by on Monday’s for a farmer’s market and live music Friday nights.